-The Augustana Campus Library Student Award for Library Research is an annual award of $500.00 acknowledging, rewarding, and celebrating current and convocating students of the Augustana Campus whose research makes extensive use of the services, resources, and collections of the Library.
-The application deadline for the 2015-2016 award is May 6, 2016.
+The Augustana Campus Library Student Award for Library Research is an annual award of $500.00 acknowledging, rewarding, and celebrating current and graduating students of the Augustana Campus whose research makes extensive use of the services, resources, and collections of the U of A Library.

 Alexandra's submission was based on library research conducted for her paper "A Comparison of the Histological Structure of the Blood Brain Barrier in Healthy Individuals to that of Multiple Sclerosis Patients Indicates that the Breakdown of this Barrier is a Major Contributor to the Development of This Disease” that she wrote for Neil Haave’s AUBIO 336 (Histology) course.